[tkd]

 Beginnings

-As far as we are concerned, Tae Kwon Do was born on 11th April 1955.
-This is not to say that Korean martial arts did not exist before then, or even that the art now known as TKD didn't exist before then by another name, but this is the date from which ITF practitioners count the beginning of their art.
+As far as we are concerned, Taekwon-Do came into being on 11th April 1955.
+This is not to say that Korean martial arts did not exist before then, or even that the art now known as TKD didn’t exist before then by another name, but this is the date from which ITF practitioners count the beginning of their art.
+Some authorities claim TKD is thousands of years old and based on traditional Korean arts; even if this were true, TKD as an art in it’s own right didn’t exist until it was given the name in the 1950’s; before then it was either essentially similar but called something else, or was a set of traditional arts with no real similarity to TKD.

-Since the 1870's Japan had been trying to force Korea into an (unequal) partnership, and following the signing of the Eulsa Treaty in 1905, and full annexation in 1910, Korea had become a de factopart of the Japanese empire.
-Between 1910 and 1945, Japanese forces occupied Korea and suppressed all native forms of art and culture, especially martial arts, in the hopes of breaking the people's national spirit.
-So, as with so many other martial arts, Taekkyon went underground, where it was allegedley secretly practiced and handed down to a select few individuals.
+Since the 1870’s Japan had been trying to force Korea into an (unequal) partnership, and following the signing of the Eulsa Treaty in 1905, and full annexation in 1910, Korea had become a de facto part of the Japanese empire.
+Between 1910 and 1945, Japanese forces occupied Korea and suppressed all native forms of art and culture, especially martial arts, in the hopes of breaking the people’s national spirit.
+So, as is so often the case, the native Korean martial arts went underground, where they were (allegedley) secretly practiced and handed down to a select few individuals.

 In 1943, the ban on martial arts was lifted, and the Japanese authorities allowed civilians to train in martial arts such as Karate and Judo.
 In addition, many Koreans had fought on the side of the Japanese and received training in the Japanese martial arts.
-Because of this, and the repression of traditional Korean martial arts, when the Japanese were finally driven out of Korea in 1945 the Korean kwans (schools) of martial arts that sprung up and later developed into Tae Kwon Do taught a system essentially similar to Karate, though usually called Kong Soo, Tang Soo, or similar, in Korean.
+Because of this, and the repression of traditional Korean martial arts, when the Japanese were finally driven out of Korea in 1945 the Korean kwans (schools) of martial arts that sprung up and later developed into Taekwon-Do taught a system essentially similar to Karate, though usually given a Korean name such as Kong Soo Do (‘empty-hand way’), Tang Soo Do (‘China hand way’), Tae Soo Do (‘way of body and hands’), or Kwon Bop (‘fist fighting method’).

-In 1946, General Choi (then only a second lieutenant) was stationed in Kwang-Ju City, assigned to the 4th Regiment, where he began to teach Karate to his troops in order to develop a strong combat-ready force.
-However, he began to question why he was teaching a Japanese martial art to Korean soldiers, and began to develop what would vbecome a uniquely Korean art.(1) He undertook a scientific study of martial arts systems, which he practiced, taught and refined for nine years, with the help of his right-hand man Nam Tae-Hi, resulting in the art which he called Tae Kwon Do.
+In 1946, General Choi (at that time a second lieutenant) was stationed in Kwang-Ju City, assigned to the 4th Regiment, where he began to teach Karate to his troops in order to develop a strong combat-ready force.
+However, he began to wonder why he was teaching a Japanese martial art to Korean soldiers, and began to develop what would become a uniquely Korean art1.
+He undertook a scientific study of martial arts systems, which he practiced, taught and refined for nine years, with the help of his right-hand man Nam Tae-Hi, resulting in the art which he called Taekwon-Do.

-By 1953, General Choi was in charge of the 29th infantry division (nicknamed 'Ik Keu' or 'The Fist' division because of their flag, showing a fist over the Korean peninsula).
-While here, General Choi recruited a number of Tang Soo masters from the Chungdokwan ('Blue Wave School') to help train the troops in hand-to-hand combat (2).
-In 1954, at a demonstration of martial arts put on by the 29th, President Seong Man-Rhee was impressed enough to declare that this martial art should be taught to the entire army (3).
-Sometime after, the 29th moved to Yong Dae Ri, whereupon the General ordered a gymnasium be built, called Oh Do Kwan ('School of the One Way'), where Nam Tae-Hi began to teach military instructors.
+By 1953, General Choi was in charge of the 29th infantry division (nicknamed ‘Ik Keu’ or ‘The Fist’ division because of their flag, showing a fist above the Korean peninsula).
+While here, General Choi recruited a number of Tang Soo masters from the Chungdokwan (‘Blue Wave School’) to help train the troops in hand-to-hand combat2.
+In 1954, at a demonstration of martial arts put on by the 29th, President Seong Man-Rhee was impressed enough to declare that this martial art should be taught to the entire army3.
+Sometime after, the 29th moved to Yong Dae Ri, whereupon the General ordered a gymnasium be built, called Oh Do Kwan (‘School of the One Way’), where Nam Tae-Hi began to teach military instructors.

 On May 25, 1953 the founding masters of the 9 kwans got together and formed the Korean Kongsoodo Association, the first attempt to unify the art.
 Unfortunately this organisation was not very successful, and the individual kwans continued to call their arts by different names and failed to co-operate.
 The association eventually fell apart, but the dream of unifying was born and remained an aim.